ufal/neuralmonkey/README.md

 `prepare_env.sh`.
 If the training crashes on an unknown dependency, just install it with pip.

+### Documentation

+You can find the API documentation of this package [here](http://neural-monkey.readthedocs.io/en/latest).
+The documentation files are generated from docstrings using [autodoc](http://www.sphinx-doc.org/en/stable/ext/autodoc.html) and [Napoleon](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/) extensions to the Python documentation package [Sphinx](http://www.sphinx-doc.org/en/stable/).
+The docstrings should follow the recommendations in the [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html?showone=Comments#Comments).
+Additional details on the docstring formatting can be found in the Napoleon documentation as well.

 ### Related projects

 - [tflearn](https://github.com/tflearn/tflearn) – a more general and less